WonderWorld: Interactive 3D Scene Generation from a Single Image: Introduction

 \section{Introduction}

-Within the last year, 3D scene generation has surged in popularity, with many works successfully exploring strong generative image priors and improvements in monocular depth estimation.
-These works have substantially improved the visual quality, possible viewpoints, and diversity of generated scenes.
-However, all of this work has been done offline, where the user provides a single starting image or text prompt, and then the system, after tens of minutes to hours, returns a fixed 3D scene or a video of a specific camera path through the scene.
-While offline generation may work for small, discrete scenes or videos, this setup is problematic for many scene generation use cases.
-For example, in game development, world designers want to iteratively build 3D worlds step-by-step, having control over the generation process and being able to see intermediate steps with low latency.
-In VR and video games, users expect scalable, varied content that is larger and more diverse than the scenes currently generated.
+Recently, 3D scene generation has surged in popularity, with many works successfully exploring strong generative image priors and improvements in monocular depth estimation~\cite{yu2023wonderjourney, chung2023luciddreamer,yu2023long,shriram2024realmdreamer}.
+However, existing 3D scene generation approaches are offline, where the user provides a single starting image or text prompt, and then the system, after tens of minutes to hours, returns a fixed 3D scene or a video of the scene.
+While offline generation may work for small, isolated scenes or videos, this setup is problematic for many scene generation use cases.
+For example, in game development, world designers want to iteratively build 3D world prototypes step-by-step.
+This requires having control over the scene contents and layouts while being able to see generation outcomes with low latency.
+In VR and video games, users expect a world that is larger and more diverse than the scenes currently generated.
 In the future, users may desire even more: a system that allows them to freely explore and shape a dynamically evolving, infinite virtual world.
-All of these motivate the problem of \emph{interactive} 3D scene generation, where the user, with low latency, can control what the scene extrapolation should feature, e.g., through text prompts, and where that scene extrapolation should take place, e.g., through camera control.
+All of these motivate the problem of \emph{interactive} 3D scene generation, where the user can control what and where to generate (or extrapolate) a new 3D scene and see how it fits into a world in low latency.

-To understand the technical problems that prevent interactivity, we examine several state-of-the-art 3D scene generation methods~\cite{yu2023wonderjourney, chung2023luciddreamer,yu2023long} and identify two major limitations.
-First, the scene generation is far too slow to be interactive.
-Each generated scene requires tens of minutes for the multiple passes of generative image inpainting and depth estimation.
-Second, the generated scenes have strong geometric distortion along the scene boundary, preventing extrapolation from the generated scene.
+The major bottleneck that prevents interactivity is the low speed of generation.
+Each generated scene typically requires tens of minutes on two main steps: (1) Progressively generating dense multi-view images and aligning depth maps to cover occluded regions~\citep{yu2023wonderjourney,chung2023luciddreamer,shriram2024realmdreamer}.
+(2) Spending a considerable amount of time optimizing the 3D scene representations to shape appropriate geometry and appearances~\citep{zhang2024text2nerf,hollein2023text2room,gao2024cat3d}.
+Besides speed, another challenge is that the generated scenes have strong geometric distortion along the scene boundary due to misalignment or inaccuracy of estimated depth maps, creating seams among generated scenes.